BathingTime/uoft-vac-discord-bots/README.md

 ---
 ### Want to make changes?
 #### Minor changes
-If you want to make minor changes like small corrections to code or comments, feel free to do them on the spot.
+If you want to make minor changes, feel free to do them on the spot.
+- This includes small corrections to code, comments, or documentation.

 #### Larger changes
-If you want to make larger changes to a bot's backend function, discuss with fellow webmasters.
+If you want to make larger changes to a bot's **backend implementation**, discuss with fellow webmasters.
+- This includes rewriting functions, algorithms, or even entire files.

-If you want to add to/alter a bot's frontend behaviour, consult with the rest of the exec team as well (or just administrative roles at least).
+If you want to add to/alter a bot's **frontend behaviour**, consult with the rest of the exec team as well (or just **administrative roles at least**).

 #### Tips
-Old blocks of code should be commented and kept in the file for future reference.\
+Upon replacing blocks of code, **comment** old code and keep it in the file for future reference.
-Designate a dedicated section for deprecated code if it gets crowded (like at the bottom of the file).
+> If commented code gets too crowded, designate a dedicated section for deprecated code (e.g. at the bottom of the file).\
+If a large enough portion of a file's code has been replaced, writing a new file could be more efficient (follow instructions below).

-If you want to rewrite an entire file (like rewriting a bot in a better language), do not delete the old version, and instead move them into the [archive](archive) so they can always be referred to.
+Upon replacing entire files, move old files into the [archive](archive) so they can always be referred back to.
 > The internal organisation of the archive is up to future webmasters' discretion.\
-I suggest at least adding to the deprecated file names the <u>year they were replaced</u> (i.e. current year, relatively speaking).
+I suggest at least adding to the deprecated file names the **year they were replaced** (i.e. current year, relatively speaking).
-- E.g. If this year was 2025, then `README.md` would become `README-2025.md` in the archive.
+> - E.g. If this year was 2025, then `README.md` would become `README-2025.md` in the archive.

 ---
 ###
-And last but not least, <u>communicate with the team, be responsible, and do your best</u> : )\
+And last but not least, <mark>communicate with the team, be responsible, and do your best</mark> : )\
 And **have fun** if you have energy to spare ; )

 ### Cheers!